What Does the Average AC Unit Repair Cost?

 No Air Conditioning

 Rather than waiting for a repair to come along, why not prevent the repair in the first place?
 To do so, you must maintain your air conditioning unit, even if there are no signs of trouble.
-Luckily, each of the following maintenance tasks are easy, cheap and quick:
+Luckily, each of the following maintenance tasks is easy, cheap, and quick:

 - Change the thermostat: Do not waste energy when it is not needed.
 When you’re at work or away on vacation, increase the temperature.
 Remember, less strain on your system means less money out of our pocket.